WeatherProvider/WeatherProvider/README.md

 This project is currently **unstable**.
 It is subject to major API changes.
 As of now, a lot of the terminology is based off the United States National Weather Services definitions.
 I am looking to generalize the weather data as I continue to incorporate more sources.

+# License
+- This Swift library is MIT License.
+- Data source licenses may vary, but in general should be public-domain.